LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Issue 47571: Make sure project settings panel shows up even when the premium module is not available.
 * Issue 47544: Don't show [blank] filter option if all distinct values are returned and none is blank.
 * Issue 47532: For the UserProfile form, make sure columns marked as readOnly remain readOnly, regardless of the setting for isUserEditable.
+* Issue 47100: Update documentation link for sample ID lookup fields.

 ### version 2.323.0
 *Released*: 1 April 2023
 * Enable lineage relationship between custom data classes in apps
-  * Extract parent alias handling code from SampleTypeDesigner and SampleTypePropertiesPanel to DomianParentAliases and utils
+  * Extract parent alias handling code from SampleTypeDesigner and SampleTypePropertiesPanel to DomainParentAliases and utils
   * Support parent alias for DataClassDesigner

 ### version 2.322.0